I'll Remember: Critical response

 Author Christopher Feldman in his book, Billboard Book of Number 2 Singles, described the song as a "tender ballad."
 Billboard music editor Timothy White called the song as lilting and one of Madonna's classics in his book Music to My Ears: The Billboard Essays : Portraits of Popular Music in the '90s.
 He also complimented the song for talking about a dead relationship.
 Larry Flick stated that it finds Madonna "inside an easy-paced pop chugger that is etched with slightly Caribbean percussion.
 Subdued synth pulses frame Madonna's pensive performance."
-Troy J. Augusto from Cash Box said that "this tender, down-tempo stroll that will serve to re-introduce the ambitious one to her old friends at top 40 radio—folks who, based on some of her recent, questionable material, might have wondered if the girl’s best work was well behind her.
+Troy J. Augusto from Cash Box named it Pick of the Week, saying that "this tender, down-tempo stroll that will serve to re-introduce the ambitious one to her old friends at top 40 radio—folks who, based on some of her recent, questionable material, might have wondered if the girl’s best work was well behind her.
 Actually, the sky’s the limit with this smoothly textured, deliberately paced song (produced by Patrick Leonard and Madonna) that will perform well in all hit and adult formats.
 After a number of stinkers, it’s nice to hear her return to her greatest strength, the moody power ballad."

 John Hamilton from Idolator called it a "pulsating ballad", adding it as "at once lilting and powerful".
 Author Rikky Rooksby noted the song as one of Madonna's biggest ever singles and a stronger cut.
 Pan-European magazine Music & Media commented that she "becomes more ambient with every release", adding that this song "further cements this impression."
 James Hamilton from Music Weeks RM Dance Update deemed it a "sweetly warbled quovery slow roller".
-John Kilgo from The Network Forty said that the song is "compared as a half-beat faster than the earlier Madonna smash, "Live To Tell," the production grooves while the lyrics are ballad-like."
-Sal Cinquemani from Slant Magazine called it a "soundtrack gem".
+John Kilgo from The Network Forty said that the song is "compared as a half-beat faster than the earlier Madonna smash, 'Live To Tell', the production grooves while the lyrics are ballad-like."
+Terry Staunton from NME declared it as "a flat ballad about fond memories of days gone by."
+Sal Cinquemani from Slant Magazine praised it as a "soundtrack gem".
 Pete Stanton from Smash Hits gave it three out of five, viewing it as "a slow, uneventful, but quite charming tune."
 Author J. Randy Taraborrelli in his biography of Madonna called the song a beautiful one.
 According to him, "it sounds like a flick theme too, equipped with smart chords and big emotion.
 It is reminiscent of another movie theme of Madonna's, 'Live to Tell' (1986)."
 Music critique Peter Buckley noted that the song was atmospheric and one of Madonna's best works, showing her ability to stay in touch with and adapt to musical developments.